The self-portrait is a fascinating genre in its own right. The artists use it to create a picture of and about themselves.

 We are back

 As the government is gradually easing the restrictions, we are thrilled to announce that we are back!
-On 20 April 2021, 1.00 pm, the Gallery reopens its gates to the public.
-A part from the permanent exposition of Slovak modern art, you can also see the exhibition of Marek Ormandik and Renata Ormandikova.
+On 4 January 2022, 1.00 pm, the Gallery reopens its gates to the public.
+A part from the permanent exposition of Slovak modern art, you can also see the exhibition of Magical Moments

 We are looking forward to your visit!